These passages give us a good overview of what biblical repentance looks like. Answer the questions at the bottom of this page in your Field Guide.

 What an amazing gift from God!

-Jesus answers this clearly for us in the Sermon on the Mount:
+Jesus tells us how we can know that we’ve repented in the Sermon on the Mount:

 Matthew 7:15-20 “You will recognize them by their fruits…A healthy tree cannot bear bad fruit, nor can a diseased tree bear good fruit.”